|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This delicious dish is a favorite in the South-Indian state of Kerala.
-The recipe for it was generously shared with me, by a close family friend.
 Kerala Beef Fry is served not just as a snack when friends visit, but also as a main course dish with Dosas, Idlis or Appams.
+Its spicy flavor can be as mild or as fiery as you'd like it to be.
+This makes it a perfect introductory dish for you or your friends into Indian cuisine.

 - 2 large onions (sliced very thin)